ContinuumBridge/ContinuumBridge.github.io/spur/user_guide.md

 The "with LED" screen displays status indicators, which look like LEDs, in a button list, as shown in the list of bays in the warehouse further up this page.
 Click on the "LED" to change its colour between green, amber and red.
 The number of "LEDs" displayed on a list next to the button corresponds to the number of colours that you have used.
 If you have only used one colour, say green, then only one "LED" will be displayed and it will be green when the button is showing a screen with an "LED" on it.

+Every time an LED is turned on, it will be accompanied by a "ding" sound.
+One use of this is to display a list of buttons (maybe logged-in as a readonly user) on a tablet display.
+Every time a button in the list is pushed, the corresponding "LED" status indicator will be illuminated and the "ding" will alert staff that this has happened.

 ### Alerts
 There are two types of alert: email and SMS, as shown below: